point source loudspeakers

 As mentioned previously, if someone stands in front of you talking, their voice emanates from a single point - this has the same effect with musical instruments too.
 This is how we hear anything and everything, so it makes sense to reproduce sound this way too, and it can make quite a noticeable difference when listening to any genre of music.
 It is something that is easy to hear and appreciate when you listen for it, but very few do, so it's often overlooked when auditioning speakers.

 Point source doesn't just apply to two-way speakers though.
-There are a number of full range, single driver loudspeakers available, which naturally produce a genuine point source experience.
-Heco's Direkt Einklang model, and the whole Eclipse loudspeaker range use a single driver to cover the full frequency range, without the need for a lossy crossover, allowing the user to enjoy all the benefits listed above, although frequency dispersion tends to be a little more narrow with this approach due to higher frequencies needing a little more direction.
+There are also full range, single driver loudspeakers available, which naturally produce a genuine point source experience.
+Eclipse loudspeaker range use a single driver to cover the full frequency range, without the need for a lossy crossover, allowing the user to enjoy all the benefits listed above..

 So you may be asking yourself, "why aren't more manufacturers adopting this approach if it's superior?"